Goddak/Weather-App/README.md

 - Background image animation/transition (make it less jumpy)
 - More background images for more specific displays
 - Some sort of design for the front page
-- Share feature for social media
-- recent instagram images from that area

-I'm open to any other suggestions on functionality.
+- Open to any other suggestions on how I can improve it.